Pedal the Coast Self-Guided

 DAY 1 Arrival, Salt Air, and First Miles

-One of our staff will meet you at our waterfront pick-up location in Portland and shuttle you north along the coast to your first inn.
-Once settled, you’ll roll out on quiet coastal roads toward the working fishing village of Port Clyde—where lobster boats still set the rhythm of the day.
+One of our staff meets you at our waterfront pick-up location in Portland and shuttles you north along the coast to your first inn.
+Once settled, you roll out on quiet coastal roads toward the working fishing village of Port Clyde — where lobster boats still set the rhythm of the day.

-From there, you’ll continue on to Marshall Point Light, standing at the edge of the Atlantic, familiar to some from Forrest Gump—and unforgettable in person.
-The riding is relaxed, the stunning scenery surrounds you, and there’s no rush to be anywhere but right where you are.
+The riding is relaxed, the scenery is stunning, and there’s no rush to be anywhere but right where you are.

 The afternoon is yours.
-Stretch out on the inn’s lawn with the ocean in view, wander Port Clyde, or head out for a walk on nearby Clark Island trails as the light softens and evening envelops the coast.
+Stretch out on the inn’s lawn with the ocean in view or head out for a walk on nearby Clark Island trails as the light softens and evening settles over the coast.

 • Cycling Options: 24 miles | elevation gain 1,220 ft